johanhaleby/javalin.github.io/pages/docs/docs.md

 {% endcapture %}
 {% include macros/docsSnippet.html java=java kotlin=kotlin %}

-Where `filter` is imported from org.occurrent.subscription.OccurrentSubscriptionFilter and `type`is imported from org.occurrent.condition.Condition.
+Where `filter` is imported `from org.occurrent.subscription.OccurrentSubscriptionFilter` and `type` is imported from `org.occurrent.condition.Condition`.

 While this is a trivial example it shouldn't be difficult to create a view that is backed by a JPA entity in a relational database based on a subscription.